Zou-Bo/MomentumED.jl/README.md

 This package provides ideal tools for exact diagonalization of 2D quantum many-body systems in momentum space.
 The Hamiltonian is Hermitian, momentum-conserved.
 Additional component index are allowed.

-This package provides types MBS64{bits} and Scattering{N} for easy manipulation, a eigensolver that warps solver in KrylovKit.jl which require inputs (Vector{MBS64{bits}}, Vector{Scattering{1}}, Vector{Scattering{2}}), and a serious of problem-initiating functions that converts standard many-body problems into the desired inputs of eigensolver.
-These functions are made with the assumption that the interaction is symmetric in switching the two vertices; if you are doing an specific problem that fails to fit in this assumption, consider making your dedicated initiating process.
+This package provides types MBS64{bits} and Scattering{N} for easy manipulation, a eigensolver that warps solver in KrylovKit.jl and requires inputs (Vector{MBS64{bits}}, Vector{Scattering{1}}, Vector{Scattering{2}}), and a series of problem-initiating functions that converts standard many-body problems into the desired inputs of eigensolver.
+These functions are made with the assumption that the interaction is symmetric in switching the two vertices; if you are doing a specific problem that fails to fit in this assumption, consider making your dedicated initiating process.

 This package also tries to provide analysis of entanglement entropy, reduced density matrix, many-body connection, but these codes are still in test.